Gobind147/project-management-dashboard/README.md

 👉 **Dynamic Data**: The dashboard dynamically updates based on the underlying data, providing real-time insights.

 👉 **Project Management Overview**: A comprehensive overview of all active projects, including their current status and key metrics.

+👉 **Automated File Watching**: Uses `chokidar` to watch for changes in the Excel file and automatically updates the dashboard.

+👉 **Excel Data Processing**: Uses `xlsx` to read and process Excel files, making it easy to handle large datasets.

 ## <a name="quick-start">🤸 Quick Start</a>